-This cute Halloween treat is as darling as it is delicious!
-October’s cooler weather has me ready to jump right into the coziest parts of the season- which for me includes cuddling up in an oversized sweater with a hot mocha, pastry, and a good book (or, ya know, Mickey Mouse Clubhouse).
+Add this recipe to your list of Halloween snack ideas for fall!
+October’s cooler weather has me ready to jump right into the coziest parts of the season- which for me includes cuddling up in an oversized sweater with a hot mocha, pastry, and a good book (or, ya know, an episode of Mickey Mouse Clubhouse with the kiddos).
 I love that these pumpkin hand-pies aren’t overly sweet but are definitely still a treat!

 Vegan Pie Dough Recipe

 - 12 tbsp of chilled vegan butter